venda/javascript/README.md

     }
     ```

+  - The easiest way to add multiline comments is with the [Sublime Text DocBlockr plugin](https://github.com/spadgos/sublime-jsdocs).
+Any time you want to add a multiline comment type create a new line above the code and type `/**<return>`.
+If you do this above a function the comment will pre-populate with any arguments that are used in the function.
+All you need to do is update the comment with the correct information.

   - Use `//` for single line comments.
 Place single line comments on a newline above the subject of the comment.
 Put an empty line before the comment.

     ```javascript